pronad1/Socket_Programming/README.md

 ## Overview

-This repository contains implementations of various socket programming assignments designed to provide hands-on experience with network programming concepts.
-The projects cover client-server architectures, protocol implementations, and network application development.
+This repository contains a collection of socket programming assignments designed to provide hands-on experience with network programming concepts.
+The projects cover client-server architectures, protocol implementations, and network application development, with significant updates to include the ICMP Pinger Lab.
+This lab implements a GUI-based ICMP ping application to measure round-trip time (RTT), simulate an Echo Server, and visualize network latency in real-time, completed and tested as of October 16, 2025.

 ### Key Concepts Covered:
 - TCP and UDP socket programming
+- ICMP for ping and latency analysis
 - Client-server communication
 - Protocol design and implementation
 - Network application development
 - Error handling and reliability
-- Performance optimization
+- Real-time data visualization

 ## Features

-- **Multi-language Support**: Implementations available in Python, Java, and C
+- **Multi-language Support**: Implementations in Python, Java, and C
-- **Comprehensive Examples**: Complete client-server applications
+- **Comprehensive Examples**: Complete client-server applications, including the enhanced ICMP Pinger Lab
-- **Protocol Implementations**: Custom protocols for various network services
+- **Protocol Implementations**: Custom protocols, ICMP for network diagnostics
-- **Error Handling**: Robust error detection and recovery mechanisms
+- **Error Handling**: Robust detection and recovery mechanisms
 - **Documentation**: Detailed code documentation and usage examples
-- **Testing Tools**: Built-in testing utilities and performance benchmarks
+- **Testing Tools**: Built-in utilities and performance benchmarks
+- **Real-time Visualization**: RTT graphing and live statistics in the ICMP Pinger Lab

 ## Prerequisites

 ### Software Requirements:
-- **Python 3.7+** (for Python implementations)
+- **Python 3.7+** (for Python implementations, including ICMP Pinger Lab)
 - **Java 8+** (for Java implementations)
 - **GCC Compiler** (for C implementations)
 - **Git** (for version control)
+- **Scapy**: Install with `pip install scapy` (required for ICMP Pinger Lab)
+- **Npcap**: Download from https://npcap.com/ (required for Windows ICMP functionality)

 ### Network Requirements:
 - Access to localhost for testing
 - Optional: Multiple machines for distributed testing
-- Firewall permissions for socket communication
+- Firewall permissions for ICMP, TCP, and UDP communication

 ### Knowledge Prerequisites:
 - Basic understanding of networking concepts
-- Familiarity with chosen programming language
+- Familiarity with Python (primary language for recent updates)
-- Understanding of client-server architecture
+- Understanding of client-server architecture and ICMP protocol

 ## Installation